 The essay is based on work done in 2017 by many volunteer researchers who joined with members of the Friends to investigate the events of 1917 with the help of a Heritage Lottery Fund grant.
 All kinds of information was uncovered with the help of nearby archives such as the Southwark Local History Archive, the Imperial War Museum and the Cuming Museum collection.
 At the special events organised to commemorate the centenary in October, we were honoured by the presence of several close members of the two families who lost the biggest number of relatives in the bombing.
 We were able to add their information to the essay.

 The Camberwell Society’s annual prize is named after Mary Boast, who was a popular local historian and the archivist at the Southwark Local History Library and Archives.
-She wrote the excellent history booklet – The Story of Camberwell, and has a street named after her.
+She wrote the excellent, but now difficult to obtain, history booklet – The Story of Camberwell, and has a street named after her.

 You’ll be able to read the essay in full in the Camberwell Quarterly magazine, to be published by Christmas 2018.
 Order your copy now!
 Or join the Camberwell Society and have it sent to your house for free!
 Or buy it in any local shop, if you’re in the area.
 Or read it now!